jonathanlsimmons/incident-response-playbook/Incident Response Playbooks f63d3f7e6e5a4cd7bead0d58ffc90f6e.md

 **Containment and Recovery**

-- Reset the affected user’s password and Roles if applicable
+- Reset the affected user’s password and Roles if applicable.
-- Enable MFA
+- Enable MFA.
-- Consider preventing any logins from outside the US with [Conditional Access](https://portal.azure.com/#view/Microsoft_AAD_ConditionalAccess/ConditionalAccessBlade/~/Policies)
+- Consider preventing any logins from outside the US with Conditional Access.

 **Document Findings and Close out Incident**